Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise-Part-2/GitHub-Secrets-Best-Practise-Part-2.md

 ```

-**NOTE:** You can also check this earlier blog post I wrote on other mechanisms and ways for integrating identities between Azure and GitHub: **[GitHub Actions authentication methods for Azure](https://dev.to/pwd9000/bk-1iij)**
+**NOTE:** You can also check this earlier blog post I wrote on other mechanisms and ways for integration between Azure and GitHub: **[GitHub Actions authentication methods for Azure](https://dev.to/pwd9000/bk-1iij)**

 **3. Access Azure Key Vault in GitHub Actions:**